IBM-Cloud/places-insights-lab/INSTRUCTIONS-CLI.md

   ![Twitter service with no credentials](xdocs/lab/cli-twitter-nocredentials.png)

-5. Click "Add Credentials", given them a name (e.g. *for command line*).
+5. Click "Add Credentials" and give them a name (e.g. *for command line*).

   A new set of credentials is created for this service.